knpuniversity/symfony4/knpu/ep4-security/api-token-entity.md

 in the constructor and remove the setter methods if you don't need them.

-Oh, and if, in the future, you want to *update* the data in this entity - maybe you need the to change the `expiresAt`, it's totally OK to add new public functions to allow that.
+Oh, and if, in the future, you want to *update* the data in this entity - maybe you need to change the `expiresAt`, it's totally OK to add a new public function to allow that.
 But, when you do, again, be thoughtful.
 You *could* add a `public function setExpiresAt()`.
-Or, if all you ever do is re-set the `expiresAt` to one hour from now, you could instead create a `public function renewExpiresAt()` that handles the logic for you.
+Or, if all you ever do is re-set the `expiresAt` to one hour from now, you could instead create a `public function renewExpiresAt()` that handles that logic for you.
 That method name is more meaningful, and centralizes more control inside the class.

 Ok, I'm done with my rant!